akkana/watchweather/README.md

 # watchweather

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+XXX say something about the required config files!
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Display the output of multiple temperature stations on one page.

 For instance, you can set up several Raspberry Pis around the house,